hydradevlabs/Discord-Rich-Presence/README.md

 And then on line 7 in the client.lua you need to copy youre bots application id which is in the general information tab in Discord Dev Portal.

-Then for line 9 you put youre server number max people that can join there like "/10" or "/50".
+Then for line 9 you put youre server number max people that can join there example "/10" or "/50".

 Then for line 12 u can set whatever u want the text to be when u hover over the large image